mnakalay/concrete5-packager/README.md

 - Add an option to exclude files and folders per package (maybe)
 - Add an option to run Composer on the package
 - Add an option to only check the package (not zip) and give a detailed report
-- Add the possibility to upload it directly to the marketplace
+- Add the possibility to upload it directly to the marketplace (possibly hacky)